 Configure System Extensions to Allowlist both Kernel and System Extensions, including Network, Driver and Security extensions and provide access to these extensions.
 Supported by MDM for macOS 10.13 or later.

 Configure Privacy Preferences Policy Control (PPPC) in MDM to remotely manage security preferences/permissions such as Accessibility, Camera, etc. With PPPC, you can allow or restrict permissions requested by Mac applications, on the users' behalf.
 Supported by MDM for macOS 10.14 or later.

 To configure policies which MDM does not currently support, create custom configuration profiles using third-party tools like Apple Configurator or ProfileCreator.
-The supported OS version depends on the policies configured witin the custom profile.
+The supported OS version depends on the policies configured within the custom profile.

 Granular details about the managed machines can be viewed using the remote scan command.
-Information about the Installed apps, blacklisted apps and restrictions imposed on the machines can be obtained as well.
+Information about the Installed apps, blocklisted apps and restrictions imposed on the machines can be obtained as well.
 Supported by MDM for macOS 10.7 and above.

 The IT administrator can remotely lock the managed machines to enhance data security and to also secure any machines that might be lost.
 Supported by MDM for macOS 10.8 and above.

 Remotely switch off unattended Mac machines or you can also remotely reboot machines for troubleshooting issues.
 Supported by MDM for macOS 10.13 and above.